Yggdroot/indentLine/README.md

 ## Requirements
 This plugin takes advantage of the newly provided `conceal` feature in Vim 7.3, so this plugin will not work with lower versions of Vim.

+MacOS users: The copy of Vim provided in MacOS may not have the conceal feature enabled (check with `echo has('conceal')`), which will prevent the plugin from loading.
+To fix this, we recommend using the homebrew version of Vim.

 ## Installation
 If you are using VIM version 8 or higher you can use its built-in package management; see `:help packages` for more information.
 Just run these commands in your terminal:
 ```bash